rachartier/tiny-code-action.nvim/README.md

     },
     event = "LspAttach",
     opts = {
-      --- The backend to use, currently only "vim", "delta" and "difftastic" are supported backend = "vim",
+      --- The backend to use, currently only "vim", "delta", "difftastic", "diffsofancy" are supported backend = "vim",

       -- The picker to use, "telescope", "snacks", "select" are supported